Pinniped: Foraging and predation

 Pinnipeds lessen the chance of predation by gathering in groups.
 Some species are capable of inflicting damaging wounds on their attackers with their sharp canines; adult walruses are particularly risky prey for polar bears.
 Cape fur seals will even mob white sharks.
 When out at sea, northern elephant seals dive out of the reach of surface-hunting orcas and white sharks.
 In the Antarctic, which lacks terrestrial predators, pinniped species spend more time on the ice than their Arctic counterparts.

 Interspecific predation among pinnipeds does occur.
 The leopard seal is known to prey on many other species, especially the crabeater seal.
 Leopard seals typically target crabeater pups, particularly from November to January.
 Older crabeater seals commonly bear scars from failed leopard seal attacks; a 1977 study found that 75% of a sample of 85 individual crabeaters had these scars.
 Walruses, despite being specialized for feeding on bottom-dwelling invertebrates, occasionally prey on Arctic seals.
 They kill their prey with their long tusks and eat their blubber and skin.
 Steller sea lions have been recorded eating harbor seals, northern fur seals and California sea lions, particularly pups and small adults.
 New Zealand sea lions feed on pups of some fur seal species, and the South American sea lion may prey on South American fur seals.
+In addition, cannibalism has been documented among various pinniped species.